 - Evaluation Models and Benchmarks Discussion: User

-explained that the evaluation model is used to rate other models, demonstrating a positive correlation between actual benchmark score and the rating model score, indicating correct rating with high probability.
-On the other hand,_jp1_
+@bjoernpand_jp1_engaged in a discussion about the use of evaluation models and benchmarks.@bjoernpexplained that the evaluation model is used to rate other models, demonstrating a positive correlation between actual benchmark score and the rating model score, indicating correct rating with high probability.
+On the other hand,_jp1_argued that the evaluation modelâs capability should be almost equivalent to measuring MMLU of the evaluation model itself. - Test Set as Benchmark:

-agreed that a held-out test set could indeed be an effective benchmark, especially if the dataset creator is trusted. - Invitation to Collaborate:
+_jp1_suggested that a test set of the eval model training set could be used as the eval model benchmark, while@bjoernpagreed that a held-out test set could indeed be an effective benchmark, especially if the dataset creator is trusted. - Invitation to Collaborate:

-extended an invitation for others to work on developing a better English model based on their existing German data eval model.
+_jp1_extended an invitation for others to work on developing a better English model based on their existing German data eval model.

 â· #mixtral_implementation (8 messagesđ„):